She is an avid artist. She is a twin. She is a big sister. She is excited about school and being with her friends.

-Prior to that, she underwent radiation therapy and chemotherapy, also at St. Jude, to disable the bone marrow that was producing fatty cells instead of blood cells and thereby threatening her life.
+Prior to that, she underwent radiation therapy and chemotherapy, also at St. Jude, to disable the bone marrow that was producing fatty cells instead of blood cells, and threatening her life.

-St. Jude and its people have been an immeasurable gift to Charlotte and our family.
-I never could have imagined the hope, joy and miracles we’ve experienced during such an otherwise very difficult time.
-St. Jude embraced us like family the moment we walked in the door.
-There is no other place like it.
+St. Jude and its people have been an immeasurable gift to our family.
 We are so grateful for Danny Thomas and the people who continue to carry out this loving, selfless vision every single day.